 • Replacing existing light poles with multifunction poles

-• Improving drainage, stormwater quality and flood mitigation
+• Improving drainage and stormwater quality

 • Installing six new EV charging stations